GenericGames/Ubuntu-MC-Install-Process/2 - Pterodactyl Panel install.md

 # Pterodactyl Panel install

+## Note

 This is only done on one machine.
-If the panel is already installed move onto Pterodactyl Wings install.
+If the panel is already installed move onto [Pterodactyl Wings install](3%20-%20Pterodactyl%20Wings%20install.md).
 [Link to documentation](https://pterodactyl.io/project/introduction.html)

 ### Dependencies